himanshu-sekher-padhy/memefy/README.md

 # 🖼️ Memefy – Meme Generator

 Memefy is a **React-based meme generator** that allows users to create and customize memes effortlessly.
-You can choose from popular meme templates, add your own captions, and download the final meme to share anywhere.
+You can randomly generate a popular meme, add your own captions, and download the final meme to share anywhere.

 ---